On 2-representation infinite algebras arising from dimer models: Preliminaries on dimer models

 \subsection{Zigzag paths of dimer models}

-To investigate a dimer model and its perfect matchings, the notion of \emph{zigzag path} is also important.
+To investigate a dimer model and its perfect matchings, the notion of zigzag path is also important.
 We say that a path on a dimer model is a \emph{zigzag path} if it makes a maximum turn to the right on a white node and a maximum turn to the left on a black node.
-For example, the zigzag paths of the dimer model in Figure~\ref{ex_quiver4a} are shown in Figure~\ref{zigzag_4a}.
+For example, Figure~\ref{zigzag_4a} shows the zigzag paths of the dimer model given in Figure~\ref{ex_quiver4a}.

 Considering the universal cover $\RR^2\rightarrow\TT$, we define the universal cover of a dimer model $\Gamma$, which will be denoted by $\widetilde{\Gamma}$.
 Also, we can lift a zigzag path to $\widetilde{\Gamma}$.
 Note that a zigzag path on the universal cover $\widetilde{\Gamma}$ is either periodic or infinite in both directions.